Understanding NLP in Deep Learning: Your Ultimate Guide to NLP

 NLU enables computers to interpret and understand what the user intends to say and what specific topics users are talking about by identifying key elements such as intent and entities (or named entities).

 But NLU poses challenges—mainly because of the inherent complexities and variabilities of natural human communication.
 To mitigate these challenges, NLU uses parsing, a technique that allows computers to input text and break it down into structured data that the computer can understand.
+Parsing helps computers analyze the syntactic structure of sentences, which is essential for understanding sentence meaning.
 This includes tokenizing the input and using grammars to model the syntax and semantics of the language.

 Natural Language Generation (NLG)